 Crisis Intervention Team (CIT)

-The Crisis-Intervention Team (CIT) is an innovative model of police-based crisis intervention with the community, behavioral healthcare, and advocacy partnerships.
-CIT is a program designed to improve the outcomes of police interactions with individuals whose behavior is influenced by mental illness, substance abuse, intellectual disabilities and related conditions.
-Officers learn to recognize psychiatric distress and other conditions and how to de-escalate a crisis.
+Members of the Department have been specially trained in dealing with persons having behavior issues.
+The Crisis Intervention Team (CIT) is an innovative first-responder model of police-based crisis intervention with community, behavioral healthcare, and advocacy partnerships.
+CIT is a jail diversion program designed to improve the outcomes of police interactions with individuals whose behavior is influenced by mental illness, substance use, mental retardation and related conditions.
+Officers learn to recognize psychiatric distress and other conditions and how to de-escalate a crisis — avoiding officer injuries, consumer deaths and tragedy for the community.
 In addition, CIT officers learn how to link people with appropriate treatment, which has a positive impact on fostering recovery and reducing recidivism.
 Research has proven that CIT training reduces arrests, the use of restraint, citizen and police officer injuries, hospitalization, and vastly improves the safety and satisfaction of all involved.